m516/TinySerializer/README.md

 many kinds of projects running on platforms ranging from Arduinos to supercomputers with its native integration into the Arduino Library Manager and CMake, simplifying communication across such devices.

+Also compare to [SerialTransfer](https://github.com/PowerBroker2/SerialTransfer) for Arduinos, but with CMake support

 The [Sheldrake](https://github.com/m516/sheldrake) library employs this library to control policies between desktop environments and microcontrollers.